Aggersvold

 Aggersvold is a manor house and estate located just north of Jyderup, Holbæk Municipality, some 80 kilometres west of Copenhagen, Denmark.

-The current main building was built in 1833-35 for major-general Harald Rothe (1781-1848).
+Aggersvold traces its history back to the Middle Ages when it was referred to as Markegaard, taking its name from the nearby village of Markeby.
+The name Aggersvold came into use during the 16th century, when three farms were merged together to form the estate.
+Its first recorded owner was Henrik Lang.
+Ownership of the property has transferred between several families over the last 500 years.
+The current main building was built in 1833–35 for major-general Harald Rothe (1781–1848).
 It was listed on the Danish registry of protected buildings and places in 1944.